What Makes a Good Speaker? 6 Skills That Actually Matter

 Published on

 Speaking ability is six skills, not one.
 When someone says "she's a great speaker," they're actually observing a combination of how well that person organizes ideas, how efficiently they express them, how much conviction they project, how clearly they pronounce words, how few verbal fillers they use, and how well they control their pacing.
-These six dimensions are distinct, independently measurable, and independently improvable.
+These six dimensions can be evaluated separately and trained separately.

 Most speaking advice treats communication as a monolithic talent you either have or you don't.
 That framing is unhelpful.
 A speaker can have excellent structure and terrible pacing.
 Another can be wonderfully concise yet muffled by poor articulation.
 Treating speaking as one skill means you can't diagnose what's actually holding you back.
 For a practical guide to improving across all six dimensions, see how to articulate your thoughts better.

-The Speaking Spectrum, the framework behind the Wellspoken Index, breaks effective speaking into six dimensions scored across 1,000 total points.
-Each dimension carries a weight based on its impact on listener comprehension, credibility, and persuasion.
+The Wellspoken Index breaks effective speaking into six dimensions scored across 1000 total points.
+Each dimension has a weight inside Wellspoken's coaching framework.

 What Makes Someone a Good Speaker?

-A good speaker scores well across all six dimensions of the Speaking Spectrum: Structure (250 pts), Conciseness (200 pts), Confidence (150 pts), Pronunciation (150 pts), Filler Rate (150 pts), and Pace (100 pts).
+A good speaker tends to show balance across the six Wellspoken Index dimensions: Structure (250 pts), Conciseness (200 pts), Confidence (150 pts), Pronunciation (150 pts), Filler Rate (150 pts), and Pace (100 pts).
 Balance across dimensions matters more than perfection in any single one.

 Consider two speakers at a quarterly business review.
 Speaker A has a commanding voice, perfect posture, zero filler words, and crystal-clear diction.
 Impressive delivery.
 The problem: her ideas jump between five unrelated points with no connective thread.
 The audience remembers her presence but can't recall her message.